beemorris/beemorris.github.io/_pages/cv.md

 * 2012 - 2014
   * B.A.
 Linguistics, University of Florida
 * 2011 - 2012
-  * A.A Modern Foreign Languages, Daytona State College
+  * A.A.
+Modern Foreign Languages, Daytona State College
     * Graduated with Honors

 research